pulumi/docs/content/tutorials/embedding-pulumi/_index.md

 - code in Python

-We recommend that you either have completed [Pulumi Fundamentals](/learn/pulumi-fundamentals/) and [Building with Pulumi](/learn/building-with-pulumi/) OR have experience using Pulumi for other projects.
+We recommend that you either have completed [Pulumi Fundamentals](/tutorials/pulumi-fundamentals/) and [Building with Pulumi](/tutorials/building-with-pulumi/) OR have experience using Pulumi for other projects.

-## About this pathway
+## About this tutorial

-In this pathway, we will explore how you could use Pulumi as an API for your infrastructure deployment and maintenance.
+In this tutorial, we will explore how you could use Pulumi as an API for your infrastructure deployment and maintenance.

-Note that this pathway will not have a specific application and infrastructure to stand up.
+Note that this tutorial will not have a specific application and infrastructure to stand up.
 Rather, we're exploring the Pulumi system, so you can use either a code example of your own or one of ours.